Exotic G_2-manifolds: Skew matching

-\begin{proof} According to \cite[Lemma 7.15]{g2m} (based on \cite[Chapter 3]{reid97}), the arithmetic conditions rule out all possible ways that $\bm$ can fail to be very ample. (i) rules out $|\bm|$ being monogonal, so $|\bm|$ has no fixed part, and defines a morphism. $\bm^2 \not= 2$, $\bm$ primitive and (ii) rule out the three different ways that $|\bm|$ could be hyperelliptic, so it defines a birational morphism onto its image. (iii) rules out any $(-2)$-curves being contracted, so $|\bm|$ defines an isomorphism. \end{proof}
+\begin{proof} According to \cite[Lemma 7.15]{g2m} (based on \cite[Chapter 3]{reid97}), the arithmetic conditions rule out all possible ways that $\bm$ can fail to be very ample. (i) rules out the existence of any classes with $d = 1$ and $v^2 = 0$, and hence $|\bm|$ being monogonal.
+Therefore $|\bm|$ has no fixed part, and defines a morphism. $\bm^2 \not= 2$, $\bm$ primitive and (i) rule out the three different ways that $|\bm|$ could be hyperelliptic, so it defines a birational morphism onto its image. (ii) rules out any $(-2)$-curves being contracted, so $|\bm|$ defines an isomorphism. \end{proof}

+Using Lemma \ref{lem:embed} and various results about curves on K3 surfaces, it is for many families $\sff$ of Fano 3-folds possible to obtain conditions on a lattice $\Lambda$ (containing the Picard lattice $N$ of $\sff$) that ensure that any K3 with Picard lattice isometric to $\Lambda$ can be embedded as an anticanonical divisor in some element of $\sff$.
+The conditions are to exclude the existence in $\Lambda$ of elements $v$ with certain combinations of $v^2$ and inner products of $v$ with elements of $N$.
+Once these `handcrafting' conditions have been proved for some collection of blocks, then it would be feasible to get a computer to generate candidate configurations involving those blocks, and to verify whether the handcrafting conditions hold.

+However, for the purposes of checking a few examples by hand, it is expedient to instead organise the argument by checking that in the examples we are concerned with, the sort of inequality produced by Lemma \ref{lem:lambda} rules out the presence in $\Lambda$ of vectors $v$ with the relevant properties.

-\begin{lem} Let $\sff$ be the deformation type of \#27, \#9 or \#17 in the Mori-Mukai list of rank 2 Fanos.
+\enlargethispage{0.2\baselineskip} \begin{lem} Let $\sff$ be the deformation type of \#27, \#9 or \#17 in the Mori-Mukai list of rank~2 Fanos.
 Let $N \subset L$ be a primitive embedding of its Picard lattice, and let $\Lambda \subset L$ be a primitive lattice containing $N$.
 Let $\bl, \bm$ be the basis of $N$ described in \S \ref{subsec:MM}, and $\Amp_\sff \subset N(\bbr)$ the interior of the cone spanned by $\bl$ and $\bm$.
 Suppose that